-Roccat have opted for new optical versions of their proprietary Titan switch for the Vulcan Pro TKL, but unlike the Razer Huntsman above, this is a much quieter type of gaming keyboard that doesn't grate on the ears.
-It will likely still drive friends and family up the wall if they're nearby, but not the same extent as the Huntsman.
+Roccat have opted for new optical versions of their proprietary Titan switch for the Vulcan Pro TKL, producing a much quieter gaming keyboard that doesn't grate on the ears.
+It will likely still drive friends and family up the wall if they're nearby, but not the same extent as conventional mech switches.

 The Vulcan Pro TKL's smaller size doesn't mean it skimps on features, either, as you still get a lovely, tactile volume wheel and a dedicated microphone mute button.
 Roccat's Swarm software also lets you add a secondary function to practically every key on the keyboard, too, giving you plenty of customisation options.
 It's expensive, but if you're after the best tenkeyless keyboard around, it doesn't get better than this.
-For a cheaper alterative, I'd recommend Fnatic's miniStreak, or the Fnatic Streak65 below.
+For a cheaper alterative, check out the Fnatic Streak65 below.

 Read more in our Roccat Vulcan TKL Pro review